Enema: Medication administration

 The administration of substances into the bloodstream.
 This may be done in situations where it is undesirable or impossible to deliver a medication by mouth, such as antiemetics given to reduce nausea (though not many antiemetics are delivered by enema).
 Additionally, several anti-angiogenic agents, which work better without digestion, can be safely administered via a gentle enema.

-The topical administration of medications into the rectum, such as corticosteroids and mesalazine used in the treatment of inflammatory bowel disease.
+Topical administration of medications into the rectum, such as corticosteroids and mesalazine, is used in the treatment of inflammatory bowel disease.
 Administration by enema avoids having the medication pass through the entire gastrointestinal tract, therefore simplifying the delivery of the medication to the affected area and limiting the amount that is absorbed into the bloodstream.

 Rectal corticosteroid enemas are sometimes used to treat mild or moderate ulcerative colitis.
-They also may be used along with systemic (oral or injection) corticosteroids or other medicines to treat severe disease or mild to moderate disease that has spread too far to be treated effectively by medicine inserted into the rectum alone.
+They may also be used along with systemic (oral or injection) corticosteroids or other medicines to treat severe disease or mild to moderate disease that has spread too far to be effectively treated by medicine inserted into the rectum alone.